S0HAM007/S0HAM007/README.md

 # 💫 About Me:
-Hey i am a final year computer science student and mainly works on data science, data warehousing and analytics.
-I have a deep knowledge of computer system and other sofwares
+Hey i am a final year computer science student and mainly works on data science, data warehousing ,analytics , front end and back end technologies.
+I have a deep knowledge of computer system and other softwares.

 # 💻 Tech Stack: